How can a mutual fund be structured?

 (viii) provide the Fund and its registered shareholders with periodic updates on performance; and

 (ix) assist the Fund as necessary and its Director and Administrator in particular reviewing the calculation of the Net Asset Value per Share forwarded by the Administrator and confirming its accuracy.

 Notwithstanding any other provision set forth herein, the Investment Manager shall have no right to withdraw or possess any funds or securities from any account of the Fund except to transfer to another account held in the name of the Fund or to a dealer or counterparty of the Fund.

 a) Custodian/Banker – The fund will enter into various agreements with the banker or custodian of choice for the provision of services.

 b) Auditor – if a Fund is registered with CIMA then the Fund needs to appoint an auditor approved by CIMA.
 The audit may be undertaken outside of Cayman however a Cayman firm needs to sign the audit report.
 The fund will sign an engagement letter each year to appoint the auditor.

 c) Lawyers – from time to time the fund may need the services of a lawyer.

-JTC Fund Services (Cayman) Ltd. works closely with Walkers, Cayman Islands.
-This firm will review all agreements and the Offering Memorandum prior to the launch of the fund.
+JTC Fund Services (Cayman) Ltd. works closely with the leading legal firms in the Cayman Islands.
+Firms will review all agreements and the Offering Memorandum prior to the launch of the fund.
 Their fees for this service are included in the “Set-up Fees” charged by JTC Fund Services (Cayman) Ltd.